SalocinDotTEN/SalocinDotTEN/README.md

 I am just trying to figure out how to make this into the same look and feel as the [Virtual Place](https://www.salocinten.info)

 Or maybe not.

+If you are interested in pursuing this field, let me know.